by Great Falls Clinic Pediatrics

 How else can I protect my child?
 Keep up on vaccinations and well-child checks.
 Flu season is upon us so it’s even more important to ensure your child is fully vaccinated to protected them against influenza and other vaccine-preventable respiratory illnesses.

-As a pediatrician, I am constantly amazed by the resilience of children, many of whom are taking these changes in stride.
-However, there may be a source of anxiety for some children.
+Children are amazingly resilient, and many are taking these changes in stride.
+However, this may be a source of anxiety for some children.
 Preparation and knowledge can help alleviate anxiety, especially if the adults in their lives provide support.
 If your child does not seem able to adjust, please discuss with their pediatrician.